mitvis/olli/README.md

 ## How It Works

-1. Using an adapter design pattern, visualizations are deconstructed into a `VisualizationStructure` type detailing a chart's structural, hierarchical, and visual components.
+1. Using an adapter design pattern, visualizations are deconstructed into a `OlliVisSpec` type detailing a chart's structural, hierarchical, and visual components.
 2. The deconstructed chart is then transformed into a tree following the design dimensions outlined in [this paper from EuroVis2022](http://vis.csail.mit.edu/pubs/rich-screen-reader-vis-experiences/)